Wassupppp/UcSchiwa/README.md

 - Use TLS and command obfuscation
 - Keep It Simple, Stupid

-This tool is presented for educational purpose. i do NOT maintain it.
+This tool is presented for educational purpose. i do not maintain it anymore.
 It was used in real security tests and in advenced penetration testing labs (2020-2022).

 ## Disclaimer